prince-dsd/arbiter/README.md

 # [Arbiter](https://sudocorvus.herokuapp.com/)

-It is a webapp desinged with sentiment analysis to predict and assess sentiments associated with reviews
+Arbiter is a webapp designed with the help of sentiment analysis to predict ratings of movies through assessment of reviews provided by users.

 ## Getting Started